 - Special Fee:

-Develops career objectives by linking their PCC course work with off-campus learning experiences in business, industry, and/or the public sector.
+Course DescriptionProvides an opportunity to work in a veterinary hospital or clinic.
 Focuses on office/receptionist skills, animal nursing and restraint, and laboratory procedures.
 Department permission required.

 Addendum to Course Description